 OH MY GOD YES ONE OF THE SCREENSHOTS SHOWS MY WRITER IDIOT LOST 15 MATCHES IN A GOD-DAMN ROW, IT'S BEAUTIFUL, I LOVE IT

-Now, the big pain in my ass with this one is the names change depending on the region.
-Sadly, the Darkstalkers community have collectively failed to come up with a convenient Street Fighter-esque Boxer/Claw/Dictator nomenclature for these changes, so for the sake of brevity (please do not make us type out Phobos/Huitzil every God-damn time) we've gone for what was originally intended by the developers, apparently: we're using the US/World names for characters rather than the Japanese ones (apparently the US/World variants came first so they have legal precedent).
+And speaking of pains in the my ass, names in this game change depending on the region!
+Sadly, the Darkstalkers community have collectively failed to come up with a convenient Street Fighter-esque Boxer / Claw / Dictator nomenclature for these changes, so for the sake of brevity (please do not make us type out Phobos / Huitzil every God-damn time) we've gone for what was originally intended by the developers, apparently: we're using the US/World names for characters rather than the Japanese ones (apparently the US/World variants came first so they have legal precedent).
 Christ knows how we're going to handle the regional variations for the first and second games.
 This'll probably turn into a game of its own, seeing how long we can go without mentioning them by name.
 Thank God they never changed the title for Vampire Savior, eh?
 Except when they nearly called it Darkstalkers: Jedah's Demnation.
 And when they changed it to Darkstalkers 3.
 I have a headache now.

 My credentials with regards to fighting games have been documented (i.e. they're poor) but there's one thing for certain.